michhar/michhar.github.io/_posts/2017-07-19-single-artifical-neuron-for-nonlinear-separable-data.md

 **We still get linear classification boundaries**

-These single-neuron classifiers can only result in linear decision boundaries, even if using a non-linear activation, because it's still using a single threshhold value, `z` as in diagram above, to decide whether a data point is classified as 1 or -1.
+These single-neuron classifiers can only result in linear decision boundaries, even if using a non-linear activation, because it's still using a single threshold value, `z` as in diagram above, to decide whether a data point is classified as 1 or -1.

 ### The noisy data